scholarslab/prosody/README.md

       mysql               5.7                 0d16d0a97dd1        1 hour ago          372MB

     ```
-- Then remove the images (where `<ID>` is the unique IMAGE ID for the prosody_wp, wordpress and mysql images, these should be the lastes three created):
+- Then remove the images (where `<ID>` is the unique IMAGE ID for the prosody_wp, wordpress and mysql images, these should be the most recent three created):
   - `docker rmi <ID> <ID> <ID>`